How can AI be used in clinical trials?

 Patient recruitment is one of the most challenging and time-consuming aspects of clinical trials.
 Finding the right participants who meet specific trial criteria often involves sifting through vast amounts of data, which can delay the start of a trial and increase costs.
 AI offers a powerful solution to streamline this process.

-• Natural Language Processing (NLP): AI algorithms, especially those utilizing NLP, can analyze electronic health records (EHRs) and other unstructured data to identify eligible patients based on detailed criteria.
+• Natural Language Processing (NLP): AI algorithms, especially those using NLP, can analyze electronic health records (EHRs) and other unstructured data to identify eligible patients based on detailed criteria.
 This reduces the time required to manually review records and increases the accuracy of patient selection by ensuring that all relevant data is considered.

 • Machine Learning Models: AI-driven machine learning models can predict patient eligibility by analyzing patterns in historical data.
 These models can assess patient engagement levels, helping to identify individuals who are not only eligible but also likely to adhere to the trial protocols.
 This improves retention rates and enhances the overall quality of the trial outcomes.